 For instructions, see Customizing the Management Console in the WSO2 Administration Guide.

-For information on updating WSO2 API-M with the latest available patches (issued by WSO2) using the WSO2 Update Manager (WUM) tool, see Getting Started with WUM in the WSO2 Administration Guide.
+For information on updating WSO2 API-M with the latest available patches (issued by WSO2) using the WSO2 Update Manager (WUM) tool, see Getting Started with WUM in the WSO2 Updates Guide.